 Faced with the bold, the young and the restless

 Aminul Islam Young Artist Award 2015 was founded on the ethos of chasing the signs/signals of new eruptions in the scene of art practice in Bangladesh.
-It is an undertaking by Bengal Foundation to promote young artists in honour of Aminul Islam's life-long endeavour to bring talented artists to light.
+It is an undertaking by Bengal Foundation to promote young artists in honour of Aminul Islam's life-long endeavor to bring talented artists to light.
 A board of jury comprising celebrated artists scrutinized the entries.
-The jury were 'looking for a frank exchange of local knowledge and international practice, artists who were not defined by their mediums, a sensitive approach, analytic perception and effortlessness' – claimed verbatim the catalogue.
-Not that the criteria are transparent, which does not come as a surprise given that by virtue the process of 'selection' is complicated and suspect.
-Between 23 July to 6 August, 2016 a number of works by the shortlisted artists were on view at Gyantapas Abdur Razzak Bidyapeeth in Dhanmondi.
+The jury were 'looking for a frank exchange of local knowledge and international practice, artists who were not defined by their mediums, a sensitive approach, analytic perception and effortlessness' – claimed the catalogue.
+Not that the criteria are transparent, which does not come as a surprise given that by virtue the process of 'selection' is complicated.
+From 23 July to 6 August, 2016 a number of works by shortlisted artists were exhibitedat Gyantapas Abdur Razzak Bidyapeeth in Dhanmondi.

-Ranging across mediums – photographs, sculptures, video work, performance (recorded), installations and the lot – a compendium designed to bank on the ongoing trend of multidisciplinarity as much as to invite an audience (increasingly receptive) to taste a cuisine of art made up of essentials, inevitable staples, this exhibition deserves mention.
+Ranging across mediums – photographs, sculptures, video works, performance (recorded), installations and the like – it was a veritable compendium verging on the ongoing trend of multidisciplinarity.
+Inviting an audience (increasingly receptive) to taste a cuisine of art made up of essentials, inevitable staples, this exhibition deserves mention.
 If not for the discovery of the new in art, but for the gallery space that offered itself up for artistic vandalism (of a pleasant or constructive nature), in a way that foregrounded art over the space that accommodates it.
-This space is neither neutral nor neutered, but a space that is inscribed with the embodied experience of the spectator, who engages with the art on display within a somewhat social/cultural field/register of an informal exchange of 'signs', wherein the so called object dissolves into a 'symbolic' order of imagery to be made sense of, to be read.
+This space is neither neutral nor neutered, but a space that is inscribed with the embodied experience of the spectator, who engages with the art on display within a somewhat social/cultural field of an informal exchange of 'signs', wherein the so called object dissolves into a 'symbolic' order of imagery to be made sense of, to be read.

-Can one ever be purged of Rafiqul Shuvo's perpetual litany of form-defying, norm-breaking audio-visuals that willfully instruct audience on what art is?
-But who can deny the deftness of his videography, of the slanted interpretation of his version of 'everyday'?
-It is from the crevices of the unexpected schisms, the stalled moments, the jittery movements of the camera, the snippets of stories of man's interior and exterior and how they mirror each other, the edgy garbling of the voiceover, that something unnamable but unique to art lurches forth to grab the audience, whose responses are obviously mixed but not amiss.
-There was a two-channel video installation with a sharp contrast in treatment and content highlighted by the contrast between, on the one hand a nostalgic revisit of a dreamy, utopian past projected through soft, quiet scenes of a slow pastoral life and on the other a series of essentially jagged, disjunctive, yet grounded scenes of life in semi-urban centres brought into focus with sharp chiaroscuro emanating a sense of uncertainty and anxiety, un-allayed by the visually suggested acceleration of time.
-Zihan Karim's combine of video and installation, in comparison was much more toned down.
+Can one ever be purged of Rafiqul Shuvo's form-defying, norm-breaking audio-visuals that wilfully instruct audience on what art is?
+But who can deny the deftness of his videography, of the slanted interpretation of his version of 'every day'?
+It is from the crevices of the unexpected schisms, the stalled moments, the jittery movements of the camera, the snippets of stories of man's interior and exterior and how they mirror each other, the edgy garbling of the voice-over, that something unnamable but unique to art lurches forward to grab the audience, whose responses are obviously mixed but not amiss.
+There was a two-channel video installation with a sharp contrast in treatment and content highlighted by the contrast between, on the one hand a nostalgic revisit of a dreamy, utopian past projected through soft, quiet scenes of a slow pastoral life and on the other, a series of essentially jagged, disjunctive, yet grounded scenes of life in semi-urban centres brought into focus with sharp chiaroscuro, exuding a sense of uncertainty and anxiety, un-allayed by the visually suggested acceleration of time.
+Zihan Karim's combine of video and installation, in comparison, was much more toned down.
 A monitor ran uninterrupted static signals captured in print on the pages of a voluminous ledger, one mock-referencing the other in a gesture of a monumental failure of dialogue (with a tad bit of political inflection?), apparent from its ceaseless repetition and marked absence of any frame of reference, locking it forever in inconsequential self-referentiality.
-Palash Bhattacharjee's skyline depicted the passage of time, which ironically mimes an impasse, with light dimming away and clouds gathering to motion to a thwarted hope for another day.
+Palash Bhattacharjee's skyline depicted the passage of time, which ironically mimes an impasse, with light dimming away and clouds gathering to motion to us a thwarted hope for another day.
 Standing at the twilight of one's disbelief at life's meaninglessness, an individual confronts his reality and mortality that is daily raided by acts of violence.
 This video's backstory takes us back to a murder at Aziz supermarket, Shahbag; the grievous, shameful moment is commemorated in this 'numbed' video.

 Reetu Sattar and Salma Abedin Prithi were, perhaps, lumped together in consideration of an assumed common message.
-Which worked out well, because Sattar's barbed wire cage, representative of suppression of the human spirit under a variety of mores/ politics found a soundboard in Salma Abedin Prithi's video of a 'fake' bird suspended in the predictability of a controlled flight.
-Instead of relying on a single metonym, Prithi offered an array of sketches and photographs in a display box.
-The paradox of gaze as agency that continues to challenge even when blinded or veiled was brought to the frontline by way of images of eyes.
-It was also layered with images of plucked chickens, women caught in abject postures all derived from a well known register of objectification of women, but it was the effective (also affective) composite of the video along with the collation of disparate materials with a rather poetic thread tying them together that elevated this installation from the plateau of a brooding feminist narrative.
+Which worked out well, because Sattar's barbed wire cage, representative of suppression of the human spirit under a variety of mores, found a soundboard in Salma Abedin Prithi's video of a 'fake' bird suspended in the predictability of a controlled flight.
+Instead of relying on a single metonymy, Prithi offered an array of sketches and photographs in a display box.
+The paradox of gaze as agency that continues to challenge even when blinded or veiled, was brought to the fore through images of eyes.
+It was also layered with images of plucked chickens, women caught in abject postures -- all derived from a well known register of objectification of women, but it was the effective (also affective) composite of the video along with the collation of disparate materials with a rather poetic thread tying them together that elevated this installation from the plateau of a brooding feminist narrative.

-Correlation between works of art and spatiality, animated with eyes viewing and minds perceiving/contemplating/situating proposes forces at work that operate through interconnectivity of 'things', through transversals across material/ non-material schemes, through presence /absence.
-But none of these traffic is innocent of the cultural signification the viewers bring to these works to make them come alive with a human value in spite of the rigorous conceptual schemes (with a Cartesian accent) of contemporary exhibiting principles.
+Correlation between works of art and spatiality, animated with eyes viewing and minds perceiving, proposes forces at work that operate through interconnectivity of 'things', through transversals across material/ non-material schemes, through presence /absence.
+But none of these traffic is innocent of the cultural signification the viewers bring to these works to make them come alive with a human value, in spite of the rigorous conceptual schemes (with a Cartesian accent) of contemporary exhibiting principles.
 Standing before Datta's work, one unsuspecting viewer remarked: “Is this art?”
 Well, this very statement marks a point of departure.
-Questions are being raised, audience would not sit back and listen, and it would be a lack of foresight on the artist's part to turn a deaf ear to these utterances.
+Questions are being raised, and the audience would not sit back and listen, and it would be an oversight on the artist's part to turn a deaf ear to these utterances.
 In this changing world nothing endures, and art is also part of this matrix, appearing anew at every turn, by changing strategies to generate new openings/ circuits to re-engage, re-negotiate and confront with life in all its associations.

-The exhibition of the awarded artists in ‘Aminul Islam Young Artist Award 2015’ ran its course from July 23 to August 6, 2016 at Gyantapas Abdur Razzaq Bidyapeeth.
+The exhibition featuring shortlisted nominees of ‘Aminul Islam Young Artist Award 2015’ ran its course from July 23 to August 6, 2016 at Gyantapas Abdur Razzaq Bidyapeeth.